 - Crosses placenta and play an important role in protecting the developing fetus.

 NK cells express membrane receptor (CD16) for the carboxyl-terminal end (Fc region) of the IgG molecule.
-When an antigen/pathogens is coated with IgG antibody, NK cells can attach to these antibodies and subsequently destroy the targeted cells.
+When antigens /pathogens are coated with IgG antibodies, NK cells can attach to these antibodies and subsequently destroy the targeted cells.

 - Feedback inhibition of B Cells